AnsariAbdullah/codewars-solution/codewars/8kyu/number_object--toString()_and_toLocaleString()/readme.md

 colorOf(1, 2 ,3) should return "#010203"
 ```
 That's all of your work.
 My work is print your color code on your screen.

+## Solution
+Use `toString(radix)` where radix is 16.
+If the number converted to string is a single digit/character string add '0' before it and return it in string interpolation.